Let’s make something perfectly clear: I am the first person to jump on anything that’s free.

 Whether it’s a personal journal or a blog for your business, you need to invest in your success if you really want it to become something.

 Several years ago, if I were to tell you that you should go build your own website, you would probably take one look at the HTML coding and run the other direction screaming about how you’ve seen the face of evil.

 Trust me, coding can be scary and while it’s not so bad once you get used to it, there are easier ways in our modern era to host your own website and build it yourself.
 Namely, we’re talking about WordPress.

 Remember earlier I mentioned using WordPress.com for your free website?
 Well, starting a blog or website that you own yourself is extremely easy and it involves WordPress.org in this case.

 There are numerous websites out there that will offer you domain names and hosting services, but I’m going to point you in the direction of one that will do both for a price that beats out the rest.
-It’s called Web Hosting Hub and by clicking the name there, you can get your domain name and hosting service for as little as $3.99 a month.

 I pay more than that for a coffee at Starbucks.

 By going with this option, not only are you avoiding all of the disadvantages of a free website, especially the dreaded shutdown, but you can take advantage of all these benefits:

 - You have total control and your own website!

 - No ads, banners or anything of the sort without your permission